HaochenWang1243/haochenwang1243.github.io/articles/dtft-linear-algebra.md

 \{ \vec{u}(\omega) \in \mathbb{C}^{\infty} \mid \vec{u}(\omega) = [e^{j\omega n} \text{ for } n \in \mathbb{Z}], \omega \in (-\pi, \pi) \}
 $$

-forms a continuous orthonormal basis for the space of absolute-summable sequences.
+forms a continuous, alomst-orthonormal basis for the space of absolute-summable sequences.
 The DTFT $X(e^{j\omega})$ provides the weights of this basis, offering a complete and elegant description of a signal in the frequency domain.

 The DTFT is not just a theoretical construct; it underpins many practical aspects of digital communications.
 For example, it directly informs the **Nyquist sampling theorem**, which states that a bandlimited signal with maximum frequency $f_\text{max}$ can be perfectly reconstructed from samples taken at a rate $f_s \ge 2 f_\text{max}$.
 This principle ensures that digital communication systems can sample, transmit, and reconstruct signals without aliasing.
 Moreover, the DTFT forms the foundation for **filter design**, **modulation schemes**, and **spectrum analysis**, making it an indispensable tool for engineers designing modern communication systems.